basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

   http://localhost:8098/types/no_siblings/buckets/sensitive_user_data/keys/user19735
 ```

-In this example, the bucket `sensitive_user_data` bears the configuration established by the `no_siblings` bucket type, and it bears that configuration _on the basis of the URL employed_.
+In this example, the bucket `sensitive_user_data` bears the configuration established by the `no_siblings` bucket type, and it bears that configuration _on the basis of the query's structure_.

 <div class="note">
 <div class="title">Note</div>
 The advantage of requiring that bucket types be used in this way is that types can be dynamically applied to buckets that do not yet exist.
 </div>

+## Usage Example

 As an example, let's say that the bucket `current_memes` exists and bears the type `no_siblings` (from above).
 Now, let's say that our application needs to create a new bucket called `old_memes` to store memes that have gone woefully out of fashion, but that bucket also needs to bear the type `no_siblings`.